rahmanfadhil/learn-typegraphql/README.md

 # TypeGraphQL & TypeORM Example

 How To Build a GraphQL API with TypeGraphQL and TypeORM.
+Read the [article](https://blog.logrocket.com/how-build-graphql-api-typegraphql-typeorm/).

 **How to use:**